universal-packages/universal-dynamic-api/README.md

 }
 ```

-`after` hooks have the particularity of having access to teh result given by the main dynamic.
+`after` hooks have the particularity of having access to the result given by the main dynamic.

 ```js
 import { DynamicHook } from '@universal-packages/dynamic-api'